Layout

 Project Management and Agile Management

-By encompassing sprints within a larger management process, teams are able to leverage the decision-making advantages of the phased approach while having the flexibility and agility of Agile/Scrum-type processes.
-In this hybrid approach, the development teams are engaged and productive, as they become in an Agile environment, while management preserves the oversight they need to protect their investment in new product development and gain a competitive advantage.
+By encompassing sprints within a more extensive management process, teams can leverage the decision-making advantages of the phased approach while having the flexibility and agility of Agile/Scrum-type processes.
+In this hybrid approach, the development teams are engaged and productive as they become in an Agile environment.
+At the same time, management preserves the oversight they need to protect their investment in new product development and gain a competitive advantage.

 1. Management support and compliance is crucial.

-Management must not only support the Stage-Gate Process in theory but cooperate with it in practice.
-Individual senior managers cannot be allowed to game the system to make sure that their favorite project makes it through the process if it’s not worth it.
+Management must support the Stage-Gate Process in theory and cooperate with it in practice.
+Individual senior managers cannot be allowed to game the system to ensure that their favorite project makes it through the process if it’s not worth it.
 Gate reviews must be conducted based on objective metrics and criteria.
 It’s up to management to preserve the integrity of the process.

 2. Define roles and responsibilities.

-With a defined process and a cross-functional team involved, there is a great deal to get done.
-Sometimes team members tend to step on each other because their roles and responsibilities are ill-defined.
-Team members may have different expectations and even an entirely different vocabulary that makes coordination difficult.
+With a defined process and a cross-functional team involved, a great deal must be done.
+Sometimes, team members step on each other because their roles and responsibilities are ill-defined.
+Team members may have different expectations and vocabulary, making coordination tricky.
 Make sure you know who is doing what at each phase.
-(It seems basic, but you’d be surprised…)
+(It seems essential, but you’d be surprised…)

 3. Master process design.

 Knowing how to design and map a process is a precious skill.
 Clear, well-designed process templates will help you to navigate a project through the stages and gates.
-It will help you consider all aspects of the project, from product definition to release plans and guide the team and managers to make the best decisions.
+It will help you consider all aspects of the project, from product definition to release plans and guide the team and managers in making the best decisions.

 4. Make sure the project has the right resources.

-Resource allocation across projects is key.
-Nothing is more frustrating than completing a prototype and learning that the tools you need to test it will not be ready with the result that the project is delayed.
-Resource planning means having clear communication between teams and the functions to make sure you have everything necessary for success.
+Resource allocation across projects is vital.
+Nothing is more frustrating than completing a prototype and learning that the tools you need to test it will not be ready, which will result in the project being delayed.
+Resource planning means clear communication between teams and functions to ensure you have everything necessary for success.

 5. You will get what you measure, so choose metrics wisely.

 The Stage-Gate model is evidence-based.
 This means that data is necessary each step of the way.
-Metrics are an important part of proving the quality-of-execution case at each gate.
-But metrics have a property that you will get exactly what you measure.
-If you measure the wrong thing, you’re likely to produce unintended outcomes that may slow you down or prevent your project from reaching its goals.
+Metrics are an essential part of proving the quality-of-execution case at each gate.
+However, metrics have a property that allows you to get exactly what you measure.
+If you measure the wrong thing, you will likely produce unintended outcomes that may slow you down or prevent your project from reaching its goals.
 Make sure you’re measuring the right things.

 TCGen Principal & Founder